Prof Jantjies is a technology specialist, researcher and advisor. She holds a PHD in computer science

 looking at the effect of technology on human personal in the digital era.

-Dr Jantjies working with UN Women and Mozilla foundation founded a foundation which runs various STEM
+Prof Jantjies working with UN Women and Mozilla foundation founded a foundation which runs various STEM

 programmes to ensure that young South Africans take up technology as a business or career.
 The foundation